sergueik/selenium_java/naginator-plugin/README.md

 ### Objective

-To implement a complex retry policy for different errors (e.g. a networking errors with artifactory may be flagged error and qualify for a bigger number of retries than e.g. a provision error due to incorrect resource ordering (often happen during new module or profile development, and recovered in the second and subsequent provision , hence one retry is sufficient while the Puppet code error is to be flagged as an error and stop the build without any retries) one may either add a few `com.chikli.hudson.plugin.naginator.NaginatorPublisher` XML nodes to the job configuration like the example below:
+To implement a complex retry policy for different errors (e.g. a networking errors with artifactory may be flagged error and qualify for a bigger number of retries than e.g. a provision error due to incorrect resource ordering (often happen during new module or profile development, and recovered in the second and subsequent provision , hence one retry is sufficient while the Puppet code error is to be flagged as an error and stop the build without any retries) one may add a few `com.chikli.hudson.plugin.naginator.NaginatorPublisher` XML nodes to the job `publishers` configuration like in the example below:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>